Dismissal of School on an October Afternoon: Exhibition history

-Less than a month after his death, a memorial exhibition of his work opened on February 10 at the American Art-Union.
+Less than a month after his death, a memorial exhibition of his work opened on February 10, 1846 at the American Art-Union.
 This exhibition featured 126 of his works, including Dismissal of School on an October Afternoon.
 In a review of the exhibition, the August 1846 issue of The American Whig Review remarked, "rarely do we see a landscape so winning as this" one by Inman.

-Over a century later, the painting was a part of "The Art of Henry Inman" exhibit at the Smithsonian National Portrait Gallery from April 2–August 2, 1987.
+Over a century later, the painting was part of "The Art of Henry Inman" exhibit at the Smithsonian National Portrait Gallery from April 2–August 2, 1987.
 The exhibition featured over 100 works created by Inman and several portraits of him done by his contemporaries.
 Curated by William Gerdts, it was the first retrospective of his work since his 1846 memorial exhibit.

 In 1992, this painting was featured in the "An Exhibit of American Painting, 1815–1865: from the M. and M. Karolik Collection at the Museum of Fine Arts, Boston."

 Related works

 Dismissal from School on an October Afternoon was not Inman's only work influenced by Irving.
 Inman was particularly interested in Rip van Winkle.
-In 1823, Rip Van Winkle Awakening from His Long Sleep was painted.
-Several years later Inman painted his James Henry Hackett as Rip Van Winkle.
+In 1823, he painted Rip Van Winkle Awakening from His Long Sleep.
+Several years later, Inman painted his James Henry Hackett as Rip Van Winkle.
 There is also an undated sketch titled Rip Van Winkle.